Intro | What are Alfalfa Sprouts? | Growing Alfalfa Sprouts | Nutrition | L-Canavanine | Purchasing Seeds | How to Grow | Precautions | Shop

 indoor living space.
 They are perfect for urban city dwellers when outdoor gardens are less of an option.

 The seeds themselves have a long shelf life and are extremely cost effective when purchased by the pound.
-We highly recommend always using high quality raw, non-GMO organic seeds to avoid some of the food safety issues associated with conventionally grown sources.
+Visit our sprouting guide page for helpful tips and measurements.

 Clover sprouts, alfalfa sprouts and pea shoots are all high in a substance known as coumestrol, a phytoestrogen that belongs to a class of chemical compounds known as coumestans.
 Dietary phytoestrogens come from three distinct categories, the lignans, the isoflavonoids or the coumestans, all of which are predominant in the legume family.